 Esther Freier Lecture

-Thank you for joining us last year to celebrate the 15th anniversary of the Esther Freier Endowed Lectures in Literature, which began February 5, 2001, with Jamaica Kincaid as our guest.
-We look forward to seeing you at our next free event at the University of Minnesota campus, as the series continues to explore literarature and the humanities.
+Thank you for joining us in 2016 to celebrate the 15th anniversary of the Esther Freier Endowed Lectures in Literature, which began February 5, 2001, with Jamaica Kincaid as our guest.
+We look forward to seeing you at our next free event at the University of Minnesota campus, as the series continues to explore literature and the humanities.

 7:30 pm, Coffman Union Theater, 300 University Ave.
 SE, Minneapolis